 Stick to this game plan:

-1. Parents: Steer kids in the right direction by giving them general categories like nuts, veggies, fruit, crackers or cheese for their recipe.
+1. Parents: Steer kids in the right direction by giving them general categories like nuts, veggies, fruit, crackers or cheese for their snack recipe.

 2. Kids: Write out the ingredients list (with parent’s approval, of course).